 Italy made the biggest contribution to the Yasuní trust fund, about $4 million in deposits and another $44 million as a debt write-off.
 Although Ecuador initially wanted to accumulate at least half of the $3.6 billion funding goal before spending any of the money, Italy “wanted to see something more concrete in the short term,” said Jaramillo.
 As a result, some of the Yasuní money was designated for construction of the Huapamala Hydroelectric Project, a small power plant in the southern Andes.

 The United States and other big gas guzzlers were unresponsive to Ecuador’s proposal.
 A Department of State cable sent from Quito in March 2009 (and later disclosed by WikiLeaks) after a meeting at which western diplomats were briefed on the Yasuní-ITT Initiative noted, “there is little doubt that the Yasuní reserve contains remarkable biodiversity and is worth preserving,” but the cable warned that there were several problematic aspects to the proposal.
-U.S. officials were concerned about “lack of clarity on the guarantees that the will provide” and “continued pressure to develop the petroleum reserves.”
+U.S. officials were concerned about “lack of clarity on the guarantees that the [government of Ecuador] will provide” and “continued pressure to develop the petroleum reserves.”
 The cable didn’t mention that the United States buys about half the oil that Ecuador exports and thus may have a vested interest in maintaining this supply.